 Work experience

 Experience and knowledge are both essential for getting a job as a product manager.
-Due to the high level of responsibility of most positions, employers usually prefer candidates to have some kind of record of commercial success, to come recommended by someone they trust, or to have worked in the company itself and built up a good relationship and reputation with the company's management.
+Due to the high level of responsibility, employers usually prefer candidates to have some kind of record of commercial success, to come recommended by someone they trust, or to have worked in the company itself and built up a good relationship and reputation with the company's management.

 Try to gain some experience in positions of responsibility.
 This could be leading a university society, taking part in business competitions and challenges, becoming a trustee for a charity or asking to lead on important projects during an internship, part-time job or voluntary position.

 Product managers are experts in their product, so you should also try to use work experience as an opportunity to learn about the building, marketing and success of the types of products that interest you.
-For example, it's expected that technical product managers have a good understanding of IT and how software is built in order to work well with the product developers.
+For example, technical product managers are expected to have a good understanding of IT and how software is built in order to work well with the product developers.
 Internships, part-time jobs, work shadowing and volunteering in a sector that interests you are good ways of building the first-hand knowledge that a product manager needs.

 All product managers need a good understanding of how businesses work and what makes them successful in their market.
-These skills are very similar to those of an entrepreneur - starting a business, even if it's on a very small scale, can show employers that you're responsible, hardworking and knowledgeable about commerce.
+These skills are very similar to those of an entrepreneur, so starting a business, even if it's on a very small scale, can show employers that you're responsible, hardworking and knowledgeable about commerce.

 You could also see if your university has any business, entrepreneurship, marketing or finance societies that you could join to work with and learn from other students.